stereotype441/language/resources/type-system/inference.md

 ### Shorthand for coercions

-In the text that follows, we will sometimes say something like "let `m` be the result of performing expression inference on `e`, in context `K`, and then coercing the result to type `T`."
+In the text that follows, we will sometimes say something like "let `m` be the result of performing ordinary expression inference on `e`, in context `K`, and then coercing the result to type `T`."
 This is shorthand for the following sequence of steps:

-- Let `m_1` be the result of performing expression inference on `e`, in context `K`.
+- Let `m_1` be the result of performing ordinary expression inference on `e`, in context `K`.

 - Let `m` be the result of performing coercion of `m_1` to type `T`.